notsukamto/GFIPhotoPicker/README.md

 # GFIPhotoPicker
 A library that implements photo picking capabilities for Gallery, Facebook, and Instagram on your Android application.
-This library is experimental for now and is based on the image picker library [Louvre](https://github.com/andremion/Louvre).
+This library is based on the image picker library [Louvre](https://github.com/andremion/Louvre).
 This library still can't replace Louvre for **device only** image picker.